DanielViberg/lsp/README.md

 ### ⚠️ Note!
 Early alpha status, lots of things are hard coded and many things dont work yet.

 ### TL;DR
 A lightweight lsp client.
-Needs no dependencies except the server binaries.
+1. No dependencies except the server binaries.
+2. Utilizes as much of the default features vim can provide.

 ### Features
 - Completion